rohitsuratekar/CardioPipeLine/README.md

  input files, it will  search far task which outputs these files and will automatically run for you.

-By default `tasks: 15` is set.
+By default `tasks: 0` is set.
 This will run all available tasks.

 ### Setting up the workflow
 Editing `config.yaml` and `samples.csv` is probably the most important aspect of this pipeline.
-These are files which will change for each user according to their system, working
+These are files which will change for each user according to their system and work.

 #### config.yaml
  If you are fine  with default options of tools